icons / menu

 icons / angleUp

-The anti-HIV treatment drugs used in PEP must be taken every day for 28 days and they are extremely powerful and can sometimes have side effects, however these vary from person to person in their type and severity.
-Side effects can range from and include: diarrhoea, lethargy and tiredness, vomiting and, migraine-like headaches.
+The anti-HIV treatment drugs used in PEP must be taken every day for 28 days.
+They are extremely powerful and can sometimes have side effects.
+However, these vary from person to person in their type and severity.
+Side effects can range from and include diarrhoea, lethargy, tiredness, vomiting, and migraine-like headaches.
 Some of these side effects can be treated with other medications to reduce their effect on your body, but it is important to continue taking the PEP treatment drugs for all 28 days of treatment to maximise the likelihood of them working.

 WHERE DO I GO IF I THINK I NEED PEP?